tonethar/IGME-330-Fall-2023/notes/react-amiibo-app.md

 - Over in **App.jxs**, `import` it
   - `import { readFromLocalStorage, writeToLocalStorage } from "./storage";`
-- N.B. - this code is more than we need to store a single string value, and was deliberately over-engineered so that you could (for example) easily also save an array of search terms (the search *history*), or an array of results to local
+- N.B. - this code is more than we need to store a single string value, and was deliberately over-engineered so that you could (for example) easily also save an array of search terms (the search *history*), or an array of the most recent amiibo results, or an array of amiibo favorites, etc

 ---